How to use Parallax.js effect on your website

 1. Installation

-to your <head>
+Add to your .

 This is the last version.
 Note it’s uglyfied minified.
 If you like the .zip version more, you need to download it and include the link like you see bellow in your code.